 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") and its related rules and regulations have resulted in significant changes to the regulation of the financial services industry, including the electronic payment industry.
 Under the Dodd-Frank Act, debit interchange transaction fees that a card issuer receives and are established by a payment card network for an electronic debit transaction are regulated by the Board of Governors of the Federal Reserve System (the "Federal Reserve").
 The Dodd-Frank Act and the Federal Reserve's implementing regulations require that such interchange fees be "reasonable and proportional" to the cost incurred by the issuer in processing the transactions.
 Federal Reserve regulations implementing this "reasonable and proportional" requirement have capped debit interchange rates for card issuers operating in the United States with assets of \$10 billion or more.
-In addition, the regulations.
+In addition, the regulations contain certain prohibitions on card brand network exclusivity and merchant routing restrictions of debit card transactions.
 As a result of the Dodd-Frank Act, merchants are also allowed to set minimum dollar amounts (within certain parameters) for the acceptance of a credit card, and they are allowed to provide discounts or incentives to entice consumers to pay with an alternative payment method, such as cash, checks or debit cards.